 Dry winter air sucks moisture from the skin.
 This is especially troublesome for the thin, fragile skin around the eyes, which already lacks adequate hydration.
 Replenishing moisture will help smooth and plump the undereye area and lessen the look of dark circles, which can appear even darker when skin is dehydrated.
 The solution: All About Eyes Rich is a gel-based, lipid-loaded treatment formulated to deliver maximum hydration to the undereye area and repair the skin’s moisture barrier for better moisture retention.
 Another tip: Use a non-drying makeup remover and be extra careful not to pull or tug the skin around the eyes.

 7. Love your lips.

 “Lips are defenseless against winter because they can’t produce oil to protect themselves and they are always exposed,” explains Dr. Henry.
 That’s why they’re constantly dry and chapped throughout the season.
 To whip lips back into shape, you need a two-pronged strategy: Exfoliate first, then deeply rehydrate.
 Gently massage 7 Day Scrub Cream Rinse-Off Formula all over lips to slough off flaky skin, then rinse or tissue off.
-Follow up with a pampering petrolatum-based lip balm, which will lock in moisture and act as a barrier from the harsh elements.
-A good one: Pep-Start Pout Perfecting Balm.
+Follow up with a pampering petrolatum-based lip balm, which will act as a barrier from the harsh elements.
+Follow with a lip-pampering balm.
+Superbalm Lip Treatment deeply hydrates dry, distressed lips.
+For hydration with a hint of tint and shine, try Moisture Surge Pop Triple Lip Balm.
 It comes in three sheer, universally flattering tints for a kiss of color, or a clear un-tinted option.
 Wear it alone, or underneath lipstick for an extra moisture boost.

 8. Shower or bath, make it fast.